Welcome to the tenth post in the series: Punctuation For Beginners. This post is all about the bullet point.

 - What are our future plans will be.

-2. If the points are not proper sentences, you do not need to begin with a capital letter, nor end with a full stop.
+2. If the points are not proper sentences, you do not have to begin with a capital letter, nor end with a full stop.
+(This is a matter of choice.)

 - email correspondence and email etiquette